nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 #### Inherited Policy Attachment

 Inherited Policy Attachment is designed to allow settings to flow down a hierarchy.
-Inherited Policies must have the following fields in their specs:
+Inherited Policies _may_ have the following fields in their specs:

 - `defaults`: set the default value.
 Can be overridden by _lower_ objects.
   Ex.
 A connection timeout default policy on a Gateway may be overridden by a connection timeout policy on an HTTPRoute.